Customer-Centric Approach to Scaling IDSM Retrofits

 Project Status

-The project completed in June 2021 and a final report is pending publication.
+The project is complete.
 The key outcomes of the project include achieving deep decarbonization in 140 homes through comprehensive rehabilitation through energy efficiency and electrification measures.
 The team also identified significant barriers to the electrification of existing buildings such as electrical panel limitations.
 To solve this, the team evaluated the first-of-its-kind implementation of emerging technologies such as a 120V space conditioning heat pump for electrification, achieved triple net benefits of 40% GHG reduction, tenant and owner bill reduction with indoor health benefits, and developed financing scenarios with tax credit refinance and programmatic coordination to scale deep retrofits in affordable housing.

 The Issue